vicentegaete5/JWMediaFix/README.md

 2. Compile it yourself using AutoHotkey v2 (see Compiling section below) — the resulting `.exe` will have the same behavior

 To allow the program in your antivirus, add an exception for the `.exe` file.
 The exact steps depend on your antivirus software.

+If you see a blue "Windows protected your device" screen (Windows SmartScreen) when running the exe, click More info, then click Run anyway.

 ## Compiling from source